 What's in this cost guide?

-Washing machine repair costs depend primarily on the repairman's fees, washing machine brand, cost of replacement parts, and whether or not your appliance is still under warranty.
+Washing machine repair costs depend primarily on the repairman's fees, washing machine brand, cost of replacement parts and whether our appliance is still under warranty.

 Some fixes, such as leveling a wobbly machine, may not require any replacement parts, which brings down the overall cost.
-Many replacement parts, like a pump, which ranges from $10-$75, are pretty affordable and make it worthwhile to fix, rather than replace, your appliance.
+Many replacement parts, like a pump, are pretty affordable and make it worthwhile to fix rather than replace your appliance.

 Others, such as replacing a dead motor, could be quite expensive just for the parts alone.
 If your machine is obsolete, parts may be difficult to obtain.
 Parts for some washers may be pricier due to import tariffs.
 If this is your case, you might be better off with a new washer in the long run.